Vitalize the heart and break free from depression

 Doing physical Kundalini yoga exercises for the heart every day will build commitment, stamina and a strong aura.
 It will make it easier to cope with unexpected and unavoidable changes that modern life brings.
 The pressure of time is intense.
 'Faster, better and more' are the ‘rushes’ of our society; and information overload, work stress and rapid change our challenges.

 A continuous experience of high levels of stress is often the cause for depressive episodes.
 Yogi Bhajan, master of Kundalini Yoga, emphasises that the glandular and nervous systems of most people are not sufficiently developed to meet such stressful challenges.
 Therefore, Kundalini Yoga is designed to restore the nervous and glandular system and to release old stress response patterns from the body.

 It is a way to discover the underlying reasons for depression.
 Once you stimulate the body/mind system physically through yoga and meditation, the attention shifts from ‘thinking’ to ‘feeling’.
 This can feel very uncomfortable in the beginning.
 Maybe you realize that you feel frozen to your feelings.
 This is a beautiful recognition.
 We use Yoga as a technique to explore our inner feelings and move emotional blocks in the body.

 Depression mainly hits us when we are unable to feel spirit, our strength and trust our inner guidance.
-We then feel lost and overpowered with feelings of loneliness and anxiety, panic attacks, frustration, anger, confusion etc. Now, instead of trying to get rid of all these uncomfortable feelings, analysing them constantly, or suppressing them, I invite you to be patience and re-direct your energy instead to physical exercise that help you explore your inner world.
+We then feel lost and overpowered with feelings of loneliness and anxiety, panic attacks, frustration, anger, confusion etc. Now, instead of trying to get rid of all these uncomfortable feelings, analysing them constantly, or suppressing them, we invite you to be patience and re-direct your energy instead to physical exercise that help you explore your inner world.
 This will build trust, and believe it or not, but it’s all right to feel such uncomfortable emotions.
 For some reason they want to be felt and with a strong nervous and glandular system this becomes easier.